 Dutch Schaefer’s Team

 Dillon hired Dutch Schaefer and his team to rescue the CIA agents.
 They made it to the guerrilla camp and killed the rebel forces while the Predator watched from afar.
 When Anna, a rebel they captured, escaped, Hawkins chased after her.
 He was killed by the Predator and his body was later hung from a tree.
-The team searches for the body and Blaine is shot by the Predator’s speargun.
-It doesn’t kill him so the Predator kills Blaine with his shoulder cannon, blowing a hole through his chest.
+The team searches for the body and Blain is shot by the Predator’s speargun.
+It doesn’t kill him so the Predator kills Blain with his shoulder cannon, blowing a hole through his chest.

-The Predator was seen by Mac who opened fire with Blaine’s minigun.
+The Predator was seen by Mac who opened fire with Blain’s minigun.
 We then see the Predator healing his right leg with his medi-kit.
-Later in the night, the Predator infiltrated the team’s camp and took Blaine’s body.
+Later in the night, the Predator infiltrated the team’s camp and took Blain’s body.
 Dutch and his team set a net trap for the Predator the next day and waited for him to come.
 The Predator was trapped but used his shoulder cannon to escape, wounding Poncho in the process.
 Dillon and Mac chase after the Predator and observe it.

 The Predator kills Mac with his shoulder cannon and blows off Dillon’s right arm.
 The creature moves in closer and finishes him off with his wristblades.
 As the rest of the survivors escape, Billy makes a last stand against the Predator armed with a combat knife.
 He is killed and the Predator follows Dutch.
 He kills Poncho, while Dutch falls over a waterfall.
 Dutch is covered in mud as he crawls out which makes him invisible to the Predator’s thermal vision.
 We later see the Predator removing Billy’s skull as a trophy.